Building & Installing pianod

 chmoding the directory, or running pianod with a 077

 The HTTP server does not create files.
 If a directory is

 are rejected, preventing download of arbitrary data for simple

-symbolic links, so a well-placed symbolic link within the client
+links, so a well-placed symbolic link within the client directory

-deleted and reinstalled) to ensure no such holes have been created
+reinstalled) to ensure no such holes have been created by the

 Configuration files location